Mike-Aniki/Aniki-Lite/README.md

 >- Go to the folder [Aniki Lite\Audio].
 >- Rename your file exactly like the one you want to replace.
 To disable these sounds, rename or delete the audio files.

-## Mute game trailers by default :

->- In desktop mode, click on playnite's icone in the top left-hand corner, then on Addons (or press F9).
->- Select Extension Settings->Generic->Extra metadata loader ->Video Settings and tick 'Play videos initially without sound'.

 # Recommended settings